jeonghanlee/pkg_automation/README.md

 # pkg_automation

-The most cummbersome thing is to install required packages for EPICS and others application in my life.
+It is the most cummbersome thing that is to install required packages for EPICS and other applications in different Linux flavors.
+Mostly, my enviornment has two-folds : CentOS and Debian.
 Since 2012, I am struggling to save my time to do this.
 Here is the first what I wants to do.

 It is tested with CentOS 7, and Debain 8.
 And sudo permission is needed.